katholiek-onderwijs-vlaanderen/sri4node/README.md

                     // Multiple function that check access control
                     // They receive a database object and the security context
-                    // as determined by the 'identify' function above. secure : [
+                    // as determined by the 'identify' function above.
-                        checkAccessOnResource,
-                        checkSomeMoreRules
-                    ],
-                    // Enable cache (default false)
-                    cache: {
-                      ttl: 60, // in seconds, the time the objects live (0 means forever)
-                      type: 'local' // will store in an in-memory local cache },
-                    // custom routes can be defined.
-See #custom-routes
-                    customroutes: [
-                      {route: '/content/:key/:attachment', handler: getAttachment}
-                    ],

                     // Standard JSON Schema definition.
                     // It uses utility functions, for compactness.
                     schema: {